25-Year-Old Center – Tampa Bay Lightning

 Vladislav Namestnikov Contract Information:

-Signed a three-year, entry-level contract with the Lightning in March of 2012.
+Signed a two-year, $3.875 million contract extension with the Lightning in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Vladislav Namestnikov – simply subscribe now.

 |2017-18 Proj||24||NHL||TB||81||Subscribe now to see our 2017-18 projections for Vladislav Namestnikov|

 Age is determined on October 1st of each season.No Yes